SergeyXa/Google.Apis.Translate_Wrapper/README.md

 Studio as an administrator.
 Otherwise the VS won't register the library after it's compiled.

-## Running And The Sample

-You can use the library both as .NET assembly and as COM library.

-The sample included employs the COM interface to implement the translation in Microsoft Word.

 ### Is it free to use the Google Cloud Translation?

 At the moment of this writing, Google allows to use the API for free to translate up to